heathbanak/MedCheck/README.md

 # MedCheck
-Check if meds have been taken on the current day
+Check if meds have been taken on the current day.